Cell Biology Faculty and Research

 The Shay Lab studies the role of telomere biology in aging and cancer, the molecular mechanism of telomere replication and telomerase action, and how to translate these into clinical applications.

-Our long-term goal is to dissect cell development and differentiation at the molecular level, with a specific focus on organelle and RNA biology.
-Currently, we are aiming to understand the molecular mechanism of autophagy functions in eukaryotic gametogenesis, the production of sex cells, and more broadly, on how the autophagic machinery rearranges membranes for crucial aspects of development.
+Our long-term goal is to dissect cell development and differentiation at the molecular level, with a specific focus on how organelles and RNA biology respond to environmental cues.
+Presently, we aim to elucidate the molecular mechanisms underlying autophagy functions in eukaryotic gametogenesis—the production of sex cells—and, more broadly, how autophagy regulates crucial aspects of development under both normal and stress conditions.